 “Collectively and individually, the Taos Society of Artists are critical to understanding American art in the first half of the twentieth century, and the Lunder Research Center will play an essential role in this endeavor,” Smith added.

 The campaign’s initial focus is to raise $3 million to acquire and renovate the facility, including furnishings, equipment and landscaping, and some of the initial operating costs for the center.
 It has received initial momentum from a $600,000 grant fully awarded in fall 2019 from The Lunder Foundation—Peter and Paula Lunder Family.

 “Our faithful donors, board of directors, and friends have generously given more than a million dollars to the campaign already, in amounts ranging from $1,000 to $100,000,” said Rich Rinehart, president of The Couse Foundation.
 “As we work to fulfill our expanded vision and secure a sustainable future, we now reach out to our local community and the larger national community of people and organizations that recognize the importance of the early Taos art colony to the development of American art and culture.”

 In addition to the short-term campaign, The Couse Foundation aims to build a $5 million endowment through pledges over the next 10 years, which when fully funded will provide approximately $250,000 annually for program expenses, including preservation of the site’s historic buildings and grounds.

-The main gallery will be named in honor of Dean A. Porter, former director of the Snite Museum of Art at the University of Notre Dame, a nationally known scholar and author who has devoted much of his career to scholarship relating to the TSA.
+The main gallery is named in honor of the late Dean A. Porter, former director of the Snite Museum of Art at the University of Notre Dame, a nationally known scholar and author who devoted much of his career to scholarship relating to the TSA.